Daniel-Kyle-BT/Daniel-Kyle-BT/README.md

 💡 &nbsp;I enjoy exploring new technologies and developing software solutions, always seeking efficiency and quality.<br>
 🎓 &nbsp;I am currently completing my degree in Computer Science and Information Technology at Cibertec.<br>
 🌱 &nbsp;I am constantly growing as a Back-end developer, from database creation to APIs, always seeking to follow software architecture and design patterns.<br>
-✍️ &nbsp;In my free time, I dedicate myself to redesigning and improving my projects and implementing new animations for the Front-end.<br>
+✍️ &nbsp;In my free time, I dedicate myself to redesigning and improving my projects.<br>
 📫 &nbsp;How to reach me kaledaniebt@gmail.com

 <h3 align="left">Knowledge and skills:</h3>